epfl-si/ansible-collection-git/README.md

       pull:
         from: 'refs/remotes/origin/prod'

-- name: Same, but attempt to fix it if it isn't epfl_si.git.git_branch:
+- name: Same, but attempt to fix it if it isn't; then push epfl_si.git.git_branch:
     repository: '{{ image_serving_build_dir }}'
     branch: master